Guardians vs Mets: Odds, Spread, and Total

 Guardians vs Mets Betting Trends

+- Cleveland is 9-3 SU in its last 12 games on the road.

-- The NY Mets are 1-6 SU in their last seven games.
+- The NY Mets are 1-7 SU in their last eight games.

-- The NY Mets are 7-1 SU in their last eight games when playing at home against Cleveland.
+- The NY Mets are 1-4 SU in their last five games at home.

 Guardians vs Mets Injury Reports